mozilla/bigquery-etl/docs/reference/recommended_practices.md

 - Should not refer to views in the `mozdata` project which are duplicates of views in another project (commonly `moz-fx-data-shared-prod`).
 Refer to the original view instead.
 - Should escape identifiers that match keywords, even if they aren't [reserved keywords]
+- Queries are interpreted as Jinja templates, so it is possible to use Jinja statements and expressions

 [spark-bigquery-connector]: https://github.com/GoogleCloudPlatform/spark-bigquery-connector/issues/5
 [reserved keywords]: https://cloud.google.com/bigquery/docs/reference/standard-sql/lexical#reserved-keywords

+### Querying Metrics

+- Queries, views and UDFs can reference metrics

 ## Query Metadata